Practicality, Utility, and Efficiency

 I know people who won’t buy a hybrid, because it will take 10 years before the additional cost of a hybrid is recouped through lower fuel consumption.
 Therefore, it’s simply not practical to buy a hybrid.
 All other considerations are irrelevant.

 I have been asked, “What’s the point of a humanities degree? ” It’s not practical to get a degree that won’t get you a job that pays six figures.
-Unfortunately this is the reality in a culture that values science, technology and entertainment.
+Unfortunately, this is the reality in a culture that values science, technology, and entertainment.
 The money goes to these fields while philosophers and literary theorists work at Starbucks.

-We produce beef, pork and chicken very efficiently, but we disregard the wellbeing of the animal, the worker, the environment.
+We produce beef, pork, and chicken very efficiently, but we disregard the wellbeing of the animal, the worker, the environment.
 And the taste doesn’t even factor into the equation.
 The same principles of efficiency are evidenced by the fact that almost every dress shirt in the major department stores comes from Bangladesh.

-When our culture abandons a relationship with God as the ultimate source of human fulfillment, there is a plethora of other gods to which to turn.
-One of the options was this petty, but dangerous, god of many names, Practicality, Utility and Efficiency.
+When our culture abandons a relationship with God as the ultimate source of human fulfillment, there are a plethora of other gods to which to turn.
+One of the options was this petty, but dangerous, god of many names, Practicality, Utility, and Efficiency.

 They had a different set of priorities.
 Perhaps I idealize their motivations, but it seems as if they were attempting to erect sacred structures rather than practical ones.
 Many churches took generations to complete.
 The carving of wood and stone clearly had objectives that went far beyond mere utility.
 Less than half of the available floor space is used during the service.
 Surely they could have saved a lot of building expense if the roof wasn’t so high.

 Although I didn’t understand the sermon because of the language barrier, I did figure out that the sermon was about Mary and Martha.
 I recalled that Martha complained to Jesus that Mary was ignoring practical concerns like the clearing of dishes.
-Jesus gently rebuked her and told her, in essence, telling her that some things are more important that utility and efficiency.
+Jesus gently rebuked her and told her, in essence, telling her that some things are more important than utility and efficiency.